haleyashtonn/liri_node_app/README.md

-# liri_node_app
+# LIRI Node App

-This is a Language Interpretation and Recognition Interface.
+###Like Siri, this is a Language Interpretation and Recognition Interface.
-All screenshots and short clips will be posted to this README.rd